squadramunter/nextcloud_installer/README.md

 For Ubuntu users please remove the # sign for PHP and Certbot

-## Optional if you don't have the latest PHP
-## sudo add-apt-repository -y ppa:ondrej/php
+Optional if you don't have the latest PHP sudo add-apt-repository -y ppa:ondrej/php
-sudo add-apt-repository -y ppa:ondrej/php

-## Optional if you don't have the latest certbot
-## sudo add-apt-repository -y ppa:certbot/certbot
+Optional if you don't have the latest certbot sudo add-apt-repository -y ppa:certbot/certbot
-sudo add-apt-repository -y ppa:certbot/certbot

 Removing Nextcloud